MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-ecommerce-site.md

 When you license the Dynamics 365 Commerce capabilities, site builder will be provisioned with a starter site that you can use as a basis for your own site.
 However, if you want to start from scratch or if you want to establish a second site, you will need to establish a new site in the site authoring environment.

-## Site Creation Pre-Requisites
+## Site creation prerequisites

-A site builder user must have a Microsoft Azure Active Directory (Azure AD) user account included in the Azure AD security group assigned for the e-commerce system admins, as described in the [Deploy a new e-commerce tenant](deploy-ecommerce-site.md) article.
+A site builder user must have a Microsoft Azure Active Directory (Azure AD) user account included in the Azure AD security group assigned for the e-commerce system administrators.
+For more information, see [Deploy a new e-commerce tenant](deploy-ecommerce-site.md).

->[!NOTE]
+> [!NOTE]
->Azure AD Guest users may have different access permissions in your Azure AD tenant.
-Even if included in the Azure AD security group assigned for the e-commerce system admins, a guest user might require Azure AD **External users** settings to be adjusted to the proper Azure AD permission settings.
-In the Azure portal, these settings can be found in the Azure AD tenant page within the portal in the **User settings** menu.
-In the Azure AD tenant within the portal, go to **User settings** and the **External users** section and open the **Manage external collaboration settings** link.
+> Azure AD guest users may have different access permissions in your Azure AD tenant.
+Even if included in the Azure AD security group assigned for the e-commerce system administrators, a guest user may need Azure AD **External users** permission settings to be adjusted be able to create an e-commerce site in Commerce.

+To adjust Azure AD **External users** settings, follow these steps.

+1. In the Azure portal, navigate to your Azure AD tenant.
+1. Go to **User settings \> External users** and select the **Manage external collaboration settings** link.
 This opens the **External collaboration settings** page where guest user access, guest invite settings, and collaboration restrictions can be set.
-Adjust these settings in accordance to with your company's security policies.
-Adjustments may be required to properly allow a guest user the ability to create a site in Commerce based on the degree of restrictions a guest user is given to execute.
+1. Adjust the external collaboration settings in accordance with your company's security policies.

 ## Set up your site